Loremaster/Loremaster.github.io/source/_posts/2014-02-24-enlarge-your-capistrano.markdown

 require 'rvm/capistrano'
 {% endcodeblock %}

 This will bring to you few things.
 First of all, it extends `base` to automatically `set :default_shell`.
-Also it adds this tasks:
+Also it adds these tasks:

 * `rvm:info` - show rvm info
 * `rvm:list` - list rvm rubies